 - Round-trip ticket between your preferred departure/return point and Dehli - typically $1100-1700 from Philadelphia and other east coast cities

-- Estimated program fee covering lodging, in-country transportation, and most meals is $1750 (final amount to be determined in January)
+- Estimated program fee covering lodging, in-country transportation, and most meals is $750 (final amount to be determined in late Fall 2019)

 - Additional expected costs include an Indian visa ($60) and recommended medications